arenatheme/thelook/sections.md

   ![](/assets/sec_adv_settings.png)

-  - You can choose either Style #1 or Style #2, but please note that if you choose Style #2, you need to use blocks to add additional images
+  - You can choose either Style #1 or Style #2, but please note that if you choose Style #2, you need to use **Content** to add additional images

    * Demo 1 (Style #1):